galetaire/spahousing/pages/posts/multivariate.md

 - **Unemployment, Inflation**: average rate for the given year.
 - **Real price**[^1]: percentage difference between the nominal and the inflation rate.
-- **Population, Mortgages, Home sales, Nominal price**: percentage of annual change compared to the previous year.
+- **Mortgages, Euribor, Home sales, Nominal price**: percentage of annual change compared to the previous year.
+For the _Euribor_ data, the value has been multiplied by a factor of 10 for easier visualization (green = tight monetary policy; red = loose monetary policy).

 # Data sources